An Efficient Algorithm for Generalized Polynomial Partitioning and Its Applications: Preliminaries

-where $y =(y_1,\ldots,y_\ell)$ is a block of $\ell$ free variables; $x$ is a block of $h$ variables, and $F(P_1,\ldots,P_s)$ is a quantifier-free Boolean formula with atomic predicates of the form $\operatorname{sign}(P_i(x_1,\ldots,x_h, y)) = \sigma$, with $\sigma \in \{-1,0,1\}.$
+where $y =(y_1,\ldots,y_\ell)$ is a block of $\ell$ free variables; $x$ is a block of $h$ variables, and $F(P_1,\ldots,P_s)$ is a quantifier-free Boolean formula with atomic predicates of the form $\sign(P_i(x_1,\ldots,x_h, y)) = \sigma$, with $\sigma \in \{-1,0,1\}.$

 The Tarski-Seidenberg theorem states that the set of points $y \in \RR^{\ell}$ satisfying the formula~$\Phi(y)$ is semi-algebraic.
-The next proposition is a quantitative version of this result that bounds the number and degree of the polynomial equalities and inequalities needed to describe the set of points satisfying $\Phi(y)$.
-This proposition is known as a ``singly exponential quantifier elimination,'' and its more general form (where $\Phi(y)$ may contain a mix of $\forall$ and $\exists$ quantifiers) can be found in \cite[Theorem 2.27]{basu-survey}. \begin{prop} Let $\P$ be a set of at most $s$ polynomials, each of degree at most $t$ in $h + \ell$ real variables.
+Proposition \ref{BasuBlockElimination} below is a quantitative version of this result that bounds the number and degree of the polynomial equalities and inequalities needed to describe the set of points satisfying $\Phi(y)$.
+This proposition is known as a ``singly exponential quantifier elimination,'' and its more general form (where $\Phi(y)$ may contain a mix of $\forall$ and $\exists$ quantifiers) can be found in~\cite[Theorem~2.27]{basu-survey}. \begin{proposition} Let $\P \subset \RR[x_1,\ldots,x_h,y_1,\ldots,y_\ell]$ be a set of at most $s$ polynomials, each of degree at most $t$.
 Given a formula $\Phi(y)$ of the form \eqref{typeOfPhi}, there exists an equivalent quantifier-free formula

 where $P_{ijn}$ are polynomials in the variables $y$, $\sigma_{ijn}\in\{-1,0,1\}$,